tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Defines the yggdrasil interface.

-Default: ygg0
+Default: `ygg0`
-Value: `Yggdrasill interface on the system.
-Usually ygg0 or tun0`
+Value: `Yggdrasil interface on the system, usually ygg0 or tun0`

 **exit-interface**
 *Server Only*

 Defines the exit interface that is connected to the internet.

-Default: *eth0*
+Default: `eth0`
 Value: `Any interface on the system`

 Section `[ipv6tunnel]`

 **nat**
 Disables masquerading of IPv6 tunnels.
 Set to `false` when routable addresses are being used across the tunnel.
-This is used when you route another ipv6 route to be used by the remote node to issue IPv6 addresses to it's clients.
+This is used when you route another IPv6 route to be used by the remote node to issue IPv6 addresses to its clients.

-Default: *true*
+Default: `true`
 Values: `true` , `false`

 To add advertising of this subnet, add a prefix to `/etc/radvd.conf` under the correct interface.
-For example if the subnet you are routing is prefix `20xx:xxxx:xxxx::/64`
+For example if the subnet you are routing has the prefix `20xx:xxxx:xxxx::/64`

-Example of /etc/radvd.conf file
 ```
 interface wlan-ap {
   AdvSendAdvert on;